Messrs Williams.

 In July 1967 a car park had been built though it did not seem to have been a multi-storey as proposed though built on two levels.
 The newspaper reported on the towns people’s concerns over parking problems.
 Mr A. J. Rawlings the president of the Abertillery Chamber of Trade heard that tradespeople and professionals were parking their cars in the car park all day and evening and leaving visitors throughout the day with nowhere to park.

-The Chamber of Trade suggested that the top tier be reserved for regular users on a payment of an annual fee of 3 to 5 guineas and the lower tier be charged at 6d. for the first two hours and doubled for each period thereafter.
+The Chamber of Trade suggested that the top tier be reserved for regular users on a payment of an annual fee of three to five guineas and the lower tier be charged at 6d. for the first two hours and doubled for each period thereafter.
 The clerk of the council refused and said that the Coed Iorwg car park was a public car park and spaces could not be reserved.

 In December 1968 it was announced that the Abertillery Council would obtain a loan of £22,000 for a two-storey car park scheme on Coed Iorwg.
 The council said the two-story car park would be built over the existing car park doubling its capacity.